 Make the salad

-- Dry roast the coconut in a skillet for around 2 mins until it begins to turn golden-brown.
+- Dry roast the coconut for around 2 mins until it begins to turn golden-brown.
 Set aside to cool.

 - Do the same with the peanuts.
 Once cool enough to handle, chop finely.

-- Put the pomelo flesh into a large mixing bowl, then with your hands, gently mix with the minced fresh chilli, peanuts, coconut, half of the fried spring onion & garlic, and enough dressing to generously coat everything.
+- Put the pomelo flesh into a large mixing bowl, then with your hands, gently mix with the minced fresh chilli, peanuts, coconut, half of the fried shallot & garlic, and enough dressing to generously coat everything.
 You don't want to drown the salad though.

-- Serve immediately, sprinkled with chopped fresh coriander leaves, and the rest of the fried spring onions and garlic.
+- Serve immediately, sprinkled with chopped fresh coriander leaves, and the rest of the fried shallot and garlic.